hamid-moghadam/git-learning/README.md

 # git-learning
-this is the first starting point of learning github
+This is the first starting point of learning github.
+This is for tutorial purpose.